 There’s actually plenty of lodging options in Niamey, but if you want safety and comfort you are going to have to pay for it.
 Safety translates to strict entry protocols and guards.
 Comfort means running water, electricity, and a restaurant on the premises or nearby (if you are lucky there may be working Internet as well).
 I can give 3 recommendations from my experience in Niger.
 Click the hotel links for pictures, pricing, and booking.

-Niamey’s newest and modern hotel…
+Niamey’s newest and most modern hotel…

-Niamey’s best view hotel…
+Niamey’s nice view hotel…

 If you want a hotel that has a great view, the Grand Hotel du Niger has an outside dining area that overlooks the bridge going from one side of the Niger River to the other.
 It’s a great place to load up on beers, brochettes, and watch the sunset.